Just-Call-Me-Quan/retail-data-viz-project/README.md

 # retail-data-viz-project
-Tableau dashboard analyzing 45K+ international retail transactions.
+Tableau dashboard analyzing 45K+ international online retail transactions.
 Includes monthly revenue trends, top products, and sales by country.
 Built using Google Sheets and Tableau.

 In this project, I analyzed over 45,000 retail transactions to build a visual dashboard that surfaces key insights for business decisions.
 The dataset lacked a usable date field, so I created a custom InvoiceDate by combining separate Month, Day, Year, and Time columns using formula logic in Google Sheets.
 This enabled true chronological trend analysis in Tableau.